Land register applications can now be submitted digitally.

 Books of council and session

-If your deed needs submission or preservation to Books of Council and Session, you should wait to receive the Land Register application number first.
+If your deed needs to be registered in the Books of Council and Session, read our guidance on the process.

 There is no limit to the number of documents that can be uploaded with any single digital submission.